chiurox/fb-graph-api/README.md

     $ bundle install

 This app uses Facebook Javascript SDK to get an Access Token.
-First, you need to add an entry to the /etc/hosts in order to work with Facebook' OAuth.
+First, you need to add an entry to the /etc/hosts in order to work with Facebook OAuth.

     $ sudo vi /etc/hosts
     $ Password: [your password]